Surferlul/Surferlul.github.io/_posts/2022-07-21-input-to-vm.md

 But doesn't qemu allow for evdev passthrough?
 Well yes, but from my experience it's complete trash.
 It works for simple cases like a usb mouse or a keyboard.
 But anything else doesn't work properly.

 This post shows a way to pass any input device (available in evdev) to a guest system.
 The devices will behave the same as they behave on the host machine.
-This method also allows switching between guest and host machine control with a simple keyboard shortcut (NOT IMPLEMENTED YET).
+This method also allows switching between guest and host machine control with a simple keyboard shortcut.

 # Setting up the VM